The Best Winter Coats For Dogs In Australia

 This Rabbitgoo coat is very practical and full of nice little details.
-For example, there is reflection trim along the sides that helps make your dog more visible in the evenings.
-There is also an opening on the back that makes it possible for your dog to wear a harness under the coat.
-You can pull the lead attachment ring through this hole and attach the leash with no problems.
+For example, there is reflection trim along the sides that helped make my dog more visible in the evenings.
+There is also an opening on the back that made it possible for my dog to wear a harness under the coat.
+I was able to pull the lead attachment ring through this hole and attach his leash with no problems.

 The coat is machine washable, but you’ll also find that it’s very easy to wipe down the polyester shell with a wet towel.
 This comes in handy when you take walks in muddy winter conditions leading to a dirty coat after every walk.

-If you are set on buying this coat, make sure to measure your dog and pay attention to the size chart.
+If you are set on buying this coat, our team of independent experts want you to measure your dog and pay attention to the size chart.
 The sizing runs unexpectedly small with size XL being roughly the right size for a Maltese.
 And yes, that’s the larger size, so this coat is only an option for small and tiny breeds.

 This Huskimo coat has a shell resistant to rain and wind and is lined with microfleece.
 The lining is exceptionally light, but still quite warm which makes it perfect for active dogs.

 The Huskimo Summit Pro Bells Beach being tested by our independent expert team.